KirillSuhodolov/ember-drag-and-drop-sortable/README.md

     ...
   }),
   onRemove: function(object) {
-  //  callback fires when element removes from colelction },
+  //  Callback fires when element removes from collection.
+  //  You can manipulate with element before save there },
   onReceive: function(object) {
-  //  callbaack fires when element receive to collection }
+  //  Callbaack fires when element receive to collection.
+  //  You can manipulate with element before save there.
+  }

   // instances of removing and receiving views are different